DocOfi/PracticalMachineLearning/index.md

 ```

 ###Assessing Model Accuracy
-We examine the model for its accuracy and we finid it to be very accurate.
+We examine the model for its accuracy and we find it to be very accurate.

 ```r
 library(knitr)